Understanding diabetes and mental health.

 With diabetes, you have a lot on your mind.

-Tracking your blood sugar levels, dosing insulin, planning your meals, staying active—it’s a lot to think about.
+Tracking your blood glucose (blood sugar) levels, dosing insulin, planning your meals, staying active—it’s a lot to think about.
 It can leave you feeling run down, emotionally drained and completely overwhelmed.
 It’s called diabetes burnout.
 And that's why it’s important to stay in touch with your emotions as you manage your diabetes.
 What are you feeling?
 Stressed out?
 Angry?
 Sad?
 Scared?
 Take time to take inventory of your emotions and reach out to those around you to talk honestly and openly about how you feel.

 Better yet, find a mental health care provider to guide you through the emotional terrain around your disease and discover ways to lighten your mental load.
 With diabetes, feeling physically good is half the battle.
 Feeling mentally good is the other half.

 Find a behavioral health provider.